comcidis/CPE-WSCAD2020-Extend/README.md

 # CPE-WSCAD2020-Extend
  Repository for CPE - WSCAD2020-Extend

-The databases used can be found at the following link (https://zenodo.org/record/4723678#.YJvesKhKiUl).
 ### Below is the distribution of the folders of the main experiments.

 	|Phase 1